 The easiest way to gather pumpkin seeds is when your carving jack-o-lanterns or making pumpkin puree.
 The first step is to cut into the pumpkin and separate the seeds from the guts.
 Place them in a separate bowl.

-Then rinse the seeds with cold water in a colander like this super turquoise one!
+Rinse the seeds with cold water in a colander like this super turquoise one!

 Pat dry with a towel, not with paper towel.
 Paper towel causes the seeds to stick together and makes a mess.